 Applicants and persons with management or control must complete a

-Declaration of fitness and propriety (PA02) form.
-Applicants who indicate they have management capability (question 10 of the PA02 form) must provide supporting evidence.
-Read more about
+declaration of fitness and propriety (PA02) form.
+Applicants who indicate they have management capability must provide supporting evidence.

-management capability including a person with management or control.
+management capability for persons with management or control.

 Read the relevant legislation on fitness and propriety requirements: